ourbunka/kanirenderer/README.md

   1)compile yourself or download the executable

-  2)add kanirenderer.exe executable dir PATH to your OS ENVIRONMENT "PATH" VARIABLE
+  2)add kanirenderer.exe dir to your OS ENVIRONMENT "PATH" VARIABLE

   3)in your obj file directory, open terminal, then enter "kanirenderer yourfilename.obj default windowed"